 DEPARTMENTAL ACADEMIC POLICIES

-Students are required to recieve grades no less then a C- in any course that is used to satfiy the Engineering major reguirement.
-Courses taken on a satisfactory/ unsatisfactory basis cannot be applied towars the engineering degree reguirements.
+Students are required to receive grades no less than a C- in any course that is used to satisfy the Engineering major requirement.
+Courses taken on a Satisfactory/Unsatisfactory basis cannot be applied toward the engineering degree requirements.

 GENERAL ENGINEERING COURSES

 This course will provide students with an introduction to electrical, computer, and electro-mechanical engineering through project-based learning.
 Foundations of electrical engineering (circuits, semiconductors, and energy) are explored through lecture and experimentation of solar photovoltaics.
 Foundations of electrical, computer, and electro-mechanical engineering (circuits, programming, and interfacing) are explored through lecture, design, simulation, and implementation of microcontroller-based robotics.
 Foundations of electrical and mechanical engineering are explored through instructor demonstration and student implementation of Computer Aided Drafting and Design (CADD).
 Electrical CADD Schematics are created using Cadence Orcad, and Mechanical CADD 3D design solutions are created using Solidworks.